Pushkarjay/TechNova/docs/SRS_and_QA.md

 - Keep data collection ethical — avoid facial recognition or broad public surveillance.

 ## 2.7 Assumptions
+- Users have smartphones with working cameras.
+- Internet availability may be intermittent.
 - Users will permit location access for geotagging (opt-in).
 - Device has camera and supports Flutter and TF Lite.
+- Municipal authorities may later provide official billboard databases for real integration.

 ## 2.8 Deliverables
 - Flutter mobile app (prototype).